All resources

 • Owners — the named person accountable for each entry, responsible for keeping its policies and controls up to date.

-A register is the connective tissue between those layers.
-When it works, you can answer the question every examiner eventually asks — "show me the rule that requires this, and the control that satisfies it" — without a fire drill.
+The register ties those layers together.
+When it works, you can answer the question every examiner eventually asks — "show me the rule that requires this, and the control that satisfies it" — without a week of digging through documents to reconstruct the answer.

 Why most registers go stale